cognitedata/oryx/README.md

 It's also possible to catch errors using the `catch` handler _before_ e.g `fetch`.
 The function takes an `errorHandler` that is given the returned error and produces a new `next` continuation that may then decide to return `Ok` instead of `Error`.
-This is very helpful when a failed request not necessarily means error, e.g if you need to check if an object with a given id exist at the server.
+This is very helpful when a failed request not necessarily means an error, e.g if you need to check if an object with a given id exists at the server.

 ```fs
 val catch : (errorHandler: HandlerError<'TError> -> HttpFunc<'T, 'TResult, 'TError>) -> (next: HttpFunc<'T, 'TResult, 'TError>) -> (ctx : Context<'T>) -> HttpFuncResult<'TResult, 'TError>